 The employee shall have the right to request the presence of a Union Steward or alternate at any meeting out of which disciplinary action against the employee may result.
+Union Stewards will be paid their regular hourly rate when meeting with employees and management for any such meeting(s).
 No employee shall be disciplined as a result of such a meeting where the employee was denied the presence of a Union Steward.
+If the issue has led to suspension or termination, then the employer will request that the complaining party put their issue in writing.
+Complaints from consumers will be shared in a timely manner.